pioio/ezcli/README.md

 - Integration with go-task (http://taskfile.dev).
 If `TASKCLI_GOTASK_TASK_BINARY_FILEPATH` is set, any local Taskfile.yaml files are loaded automatically.

+- Support for exotic parameters types.
+Parameters with types which cannot be converted from argparse will be gracefully ignores (so long as they have a deafult value).
+Future work: support for custom conversion functions.

 ## Customisation
 `taskcli` comes with sane defaults out of the box, but it can be